en

 Seek professional opinions for support and advice

-If you are still having doubts about how to best handle a counter-offer, our Robert Walters consultants can help further talk you through your particular situation.
+If you are still having doubts about how to best handle a counter-offer, let us help walk you through your particular situation.

 Share this article